Mind-Body Medicine | David Schechter, MD | West Los Angeles| Neuroplastic Recovery Programs

 Mind-Body Medicine is a fascinating field that I am very passionate about.
-My mentor in this area was John Sarno, M.D. a true pioneer.
-He was my inspiration as a medical student at NYU many years ago.
-Sarno was a unique thinker who had written four popular books linking chronic back pain to emotional tension.
-Dr. Sarno died in 2017 after a long, fruitful career and a long life.
+My mentor in this area was John Sarno, M.D., a true pioneer, and my inspiration as a medical student at NYU many years ago.
+Sarno was a unique thinker who wrote four popular books linking chronic back pain to emotional tension.
+He died in 2017, after a long, fruitful career and a long life.

-(updated july 2020) At its essence, mind-body medicine is the understanding that our experiences, our traumas, our joys, and our sorrows affect the body.
-You could call this brain-body medicine as well.
-You could describe it as psycho-physiologic medicine.
-If we are stressed, it usually goes somewhere.
-This can be a headache, anxiety, back pain, an expected cold, jaw pain, depression, pelvic pain.
+At its essence, mind-body medicine is the understanding that our experiences — our traumas, our joys, our sorrows — affect the body.
+You could call this brain-body medicine, or psycho-physiologic medicine.
+When we’re stressed or traumatized, it usually goes somewhere: a headache, anxiety, back pain, a cold, jaw pain, depression, pelvic pain, fatigue.
 The split between mind and body is artificial and false.
-Mind-Body medicine brings these body parts back together into the unified whole that is more consistent with science and with our actual experience of living.
+Mind-body medicine brings these parts back together into the unified whole that is more consistent with both science and our actual experience of living.

-Reading, studying, online videos, podcasts are all important .
-Starting with a diagnosis from a doctor who knows how to exclude medically serious issues– structural, biochemical issues, for example– and guide you on the healing path is crucial.
-I can help you benefit from the mind-body connection as well as understand how it can or may have made you unwell.
-Chronic pain is a major focus of this work, but other symptoms and issues are also caused by stress.
+Starting with a diagnosis from a doctor who knows how to rule out medically serious issues — structural or biochemical — and guide you on the healing path is crucial.
+I can help you benefit from the mind-body connection, and understand how it may have contributed to your illness in the first place.
+Chronic pain is a major focus of this work, but many other symptoms are caused by stress as well.

 Schedule Appointment